techidaily/site-youtube-docs/source/_posts/ed-vr-journey-begins-with-these-top-titles-for-2024.md

 Though both YouTube VR and 360 give an immersive viewing experience with 360-degree coverage, still YouTube 360 videos reflect live actions with modified cameras accessible through 360-degree video-compatible devices.
 YouTube 360 videos are also viewable on devices such as smartphones, computers, etc., that are compatible.
 However, here, video progression is not under viewers' control.

 On the other hand, VR videos with VR headsets give options to control the viewing experience, such as interacting, running, walk with the video from the viewer's end.

+## Part 2: 10 Best VR Videos on YouTube for 2021

+You must be eager to start your voyage to VR YouTube videos.
+So let’s move ahead with the below-mentioned options that cover the ten best YouTuber VR Videos.

 <!-- affiliate ads begin -->
 <a href="https://ephamedtechinc.pxf.io/c/5597632/2137225/26400" target="_top" id="2137225">